RobaSr/RobaSr/README.md

 # 👋 Hi, I'm Roba

 Welcome to my GitHub!
-I'm a Data Science student at Boston University with a passion for applying technology to real-world impact—especially at the intersection of AI, public health, and ethical systems design.
+I'm a Data Science student at Boston University with a passion for applying technology to real-world impact, especially at the intersection of AI, public health, and ethical systems design.

 ## 🌱 About Me

 - 🎓 Undergrad @ Boston University | Computing & Data Science (CDS)
-- 🤖 AI + Public Health enthusiast — especially interested in how machine learning can drive equitable health outcomes
+- 🤖 AI + Public Health enthusiast, especially interested in how machine learning can drive equitable health outcomes
 - 💡 Past experiences:
   - IT Intern @ Charles River Associates
   - Break Through Tech AI Fellow @ MIT x Cornell Tech